jsimell/TrafficSimulator/README.md

 - `export` Exports the road analysis data to a CSV file

 # Files
-1. The .json-files should be placed in the root folder of the project, where two example files can be found as well.
+1. The JSON files should be placed in the root folder of the project, where two example files can be found as well.
 2. All the source code is located in the /src folder.
 3. The used libraries can be found in the /libs folder.
 4. Test files are located in the /tests folder.